zoquero/vcloudtools/README.md

 # vcloudtools
 **Tools for working with vCloud Director**

 These tools make it easer to look for vShield Edge firewall rules when troubleshooting communications on your vDCs.
-It also allows you to dump your infraestructure to CSV or XML, it helps to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring, ... vCloud Director web UI is the tool to manage your cloud, but these non-interactive tools can help you in some situations.
+It also allows you to dump your infraestructure to CSV or XML and to generate a graph representing it all.
+It helps to backup your configuration, to plug your cloud to your CMDB (manual integration, if your CMDB doesn't support vCloud API), to account our usage, a step towards monitoring, ... vCloud Director web UI is the tool to manage your cloud, but these non-interactive tools can help you in some situations.

 It **requires** [vCloud SDK for PHP for vCloud Suite 5.5](https://developercenter.vmware.com/web/sdk/5.5.0/vcloud-php).
 Don't forget to add it's folder to your **```include_path```** setting in your php.ini